Amy Casey Cooks

 • As each gas grill is different, follow the manufacturer's directions for indirect grilling.
 Preheat the grill for at least 15 minutes.

 • Prepare the turkey.
 Remove any giblets and the neck.
 Place the cut lemons, garlic, and herbs in the cavity of the turkey.
 Brush the outside of the turkey with melted butter and season generously with kosher salt and pepper.
+If using a wireless meat thermometer (it's Bluetooth), put it in the thickest part of the breast.

 • Set the grill temperature to 350 degrees F.